iwaldman/ipfs-image-dapp/README.md

 ### Main Page

-In this application, the main page displays a list of images filtered by who uploaded the image.
-Each image displays the image, title, description, tags and IPFS hash.
+In this application, the main page displays a list of images filtered by owner.
+Each image displays the image, title, description, tags, upload timestamp and IPFS hash.

 ![IPFS Image dApp](https://github.com/iwaldman/ipfs-image-dapp/blob/master/app.png?raw=true 'IPFS Image dApp')

 ### Upload an Image

-Click Upload Image to upload an image to IPFS and the blockchain.
-You will are asked to enter an image title, description and appropriate tags.
-Click Upload to submit.
+Click *Upload Image* to upload an image to IPFS and the blockchain.
+You will are required to enter an image title, optional description and appropriate tags.
+Click *Upload* to submit.

 ![IPFS Image dApp](https://github.com/iwaldman/ipfs-image-dapp/blob/master/upload-image.png?raw=true 'IPFS Image dApp')